PrestaShop/docs/development/components/database/objectmodel.md

 ```

 {{% notice note %}}
-Those two fields will be automatically set on create and update actions on the entity.
+Those two fields will be automatically populated on create and update actions on the entity.
 {{% /notice %}}

 ## Basic usage of an ObjectModel managed entity